 • Abuse-in-care material: The inquiry is pastorally relevant to church credibility, safeguarding, and repentance, while not defining the whole of Christian life in New Zealand.

-• Religious-freedom framing: This guide treats New Zealand as a lower formal-pressure country for Christians.
-The main burdens identified here are secularization, public trust, faithful witness, repentance, and gospel clarity, not state persecution.
+• Religious-freedom framing: This guide treats New Zealand as a country where Christians generally have strong legal freedom.
+The main concerns identified here are secularization, damaged public trust, church repentance, faithful witness, and clear preaching of Christ, not state persecution.

 10